 - Organisations, managers and colleagues honour the dedication and skill of their late colleagues from the UK and around the world

-A practice nurse who had worked in the NHS for almost half a century, an ‘old-school’ nurse, and a ‘go-to’ healthcare assistant (HCA) who knew how to get things done are some of those in the nursing family who have lost their lives during the COVID-19 pandemic.
+A practice nurse who had worked in the NHS for almost half a century, an ‘old-school’ nurse, and a ‘go-to’ healthcare assistant (HCA) who knew how to get things done are among those in the nursing family who lost their lives during the COVID-19 pandemic.

-Here we remember some of those who have lost their lives.
+Here we remember some of those who lost their lives.

 She worked at the renal unit at County Hospital in Stafford for more than 20 years, first as a healthcare assistant and then a registered nurse.

 Renal unit sister Sally Davies said Ms Guy, who qualified as a nurse in 2006, would be remembered for her sense of fun and vibrant personality.